perfectblue0/c-10-OOP-SVG-CL-logo-maker/README.md

  ![start](./lib/images/shot-3.png)

 ![start](./lib/images/shot-4.png)
 This application allows for users to test whether the classes in the application are functioning as well.
-The application uses Jest to test and can be used by using the command line to navigate to the “lib” folder.
+The application uses Jest to test and can be used by using the command-line to navigate to the “lib” folder.
 Once there, the user can type in “npm test” to test the classes.
 In the terminal, users will see 3 unit tests that “pass”.

 ![start](./lib/images/shot-5.png)
 ## Credits

-I made my project with help Zoom recordings where Samantha Randolph, my professor, and David Fuka, a substitute, showed the class how to get started on the project.
+I made my project with help from Zoom recordings where Samantha Randolph, my professor, and David Fuka, a substitute, showed the class how to get started on the project.

 ## License
 Please refer to the repo.